 - write a paper which reflects on the relationship between the skills he or she has developed as a history major and the work of the internship

 One student's experience:

-Amber Stahl ('15) will work with Professor McCants, a History professor at Massachusetts Institute of Technology (MIT), on studying the economic and quantitative approaches to the study of the European past and the study the various economic dimensions of cathedral building in the high middle ages.
+Amber Stahl ('15) worked with Professor McCants, a History professor at Massachusetts Institute of Technology (MIT), on studying the economic and quantitative approaches to the study of the European past and the study the various economic dimensions of cathedral building in the high middle ages.
 She will be trying to reconstruct where possible the financial underpinning and timing of Gothic cathedral construction in the Paris Basin, Norman England and elsewhere in France, the Low Countries and Scandinavia.
 The project will also assess the social overhead capital embodied in cathedral building and seek to make welfare assessments for this type of expenditure versus other possible investment or consumption opportunities.
 Amber will be going through sermons and looking at the cathedrals themselves.

 The Washington Semester Program is a program where students have interned with the White House, executive agencies, interest groups, media organizations and on Capitol Hill.
 This program permits students to go to Washington, D.C., to study and do internships in the government or with an interest group.
 If you're interested in Wittenberg's Washington Semester Program, be advised that there are opportunities for fall, spring and summer semesters.
 Minimum requirements include an overall GPA of 2.8.
 Preference will be given to upperclass students.

 - Contact Dr. Thomas T. Taylor (internship advisor) for more information.